Nagaraj264/Kanban-board/README.md

 ### Kanban Board
-This is a simple Kanban board project built using HTML, CSS, JavaScript, and the Drag and Drop API.
-It allows you to create tasks and organize them into different stages, such as "To Do," "Done," and "On Hold"
+This is a simple Kanban board project built using HTML, CSS, and JavaScript.
+It allows you to create tasks and organize them into different stages, such as "To Do," "Done," and "progress "

 ### Features
 Drag and drop tasks between different stages of the board Create new tasks and assign them to a stage
 Edit task details
 Delete tasks from the board
-Responsive design for mobile and desktop devices

 ### Technologies Used
 ## HTML